kuzhao/playbooks/scripts/README.md

 ### Useful Scripts
 This "scripts" folder contains many shell scripts that come in handy for specific system purposes.
-See the specification for each of them in the table below.
+See the specification for each script in the table below.
-It also contains several sub folders with further README in each.
+Each subfolder has its own README, which contains a similar script specification.
 |Script|Synopsis|Usage|
 |---|---|---|
 |klog_showfunc.sh|Mark Go package and function names for each line of given log file produced by klog|bash klog_showfunc.sh -l LOGFILE_PATH -b CODEBASE_PATH|